 loading...

-After he got hose back, he returned to us and asked again what I'd like.
+After he got the hose back, he returned to us and asked again what I'd like.
 But before that, I joked about how that probably added excitement to the day.

 But then both attendants assigned that evening told me that it happens way more than I realize and that it's nothing new at all.
 Apparently, it's quite normal for New Jersey drivers to drive off with nozzles still in their vehicles.